TheIRGurus/Sample-Scripts/README.md

 # Sample-Scripts
-This repository is for providing sample scripts to preform certain tasks within the SOAR Product itself.
+ Sample Scripts designed for IBM SOAR in-product scripting engine developed by The IR Gurus.
+These samples are meant to be a guide as to how to perform unique actions within the platform.